What has been the motivation behind the foundation of the ESA BICs?

 What does the financial support consist of?

 The financial support is divided into two parts.
-One is an incentive scheme that consists of EUR 25,000 from ESA and EUR 35,000 from the Bavarian Ministry of Economic Affairs, with no obligation of repayment.
-The second is an optional EUR 40,000 loan from the local bank in your chosen location.
+One is an incentive funding of EUR 50,000, with no obligation of repayment.
+The second is an optional EUR 50,000 loan from the local bank in your chosen location.